Reloaded-Project/Reloaded-II/docs/LinuxSetupGuide.md

 # Linux Setup Guide

+!!! info "This is the *legacy* setup guide."

+    This shows you how to run Reloaded in a setup that involves.

 !!! help "Help Needed"

     This documentation page could be improved, it only covers the barebones information.